-Schedule of Products Completion Dates A. Follow-up with the core freight community group in planning process On-going activity B. Coordinate with the Nebraska Department of Roads On-going activity
+Schedule of Products Completion Dates

+A. Coordination with the core freight community & stakeholders in the transportation planning process On-going activity B. Coordinate with the Nebraska Department of Roads On-going activity

 F. Policy Studies and Regulation Review (6560)

 To research and promote the study of general transportation policy issues and regulations that include the review of local, state and federal regulations and MPO resolutions for planning provisions associated with new program development.